MicrosoftDocs/sql-docs/azure-sql/database/resource-limits-vcore-single-databases.md

 This section includes details on previously available hardware.

-Gen4 hardware has been retired and is not available for provisioning, upscaling, or downscaling.
+Gen4 hardware has been retired and isn't available for provisioning, upscaling, or downscaling.
 [Migrate your database to a supported hardware generation](service-tiers-sql-database-vcore.md) for a wider range of vCore and storage scalability, accelerated networking, best IO performance, and minimal latency.
 For more information, see [Azure SQL Database Gen 4 hardware approaching end of life](https://azure.microsoft.com/updates/gen-4-hardware-on-azure-sql-database-approaching-end-of-life-in-2020/).

 ## Next steps